videolan/x265/doc/reST/cli.rst

 	+--------+-----------------------------------------+
 	| 10     | Level 5 + Full CU analysis-info         |
 	+--------+-----------------------------------------+
+.. option:: --scale-factor

+       Factor by which input video is scaled down for analysis save mode.
+       This option should be coupled with analysis-mode option, --refine-level 10.
+       The ctu size of load should be double the size of save.
+Default 0.

 Options which affect the transform unit quad-tree, sometimes referred to as the residual quad-tree (RQT).